Eglinton Country Park

 AS Home

-Eglinton Country Park is situated on the north side of Irvine in Ayrshire, with castle remains, visitor centre, cafe, kids play and scenic estate walks.
+Eglinton Country Park is on the north side of Irvine in Ayrshire, with castle remains, visitor centre, cafe, kids play and scenic estate walks.

 The image below is of the car park left, and entrance to the park right.
 There is another car park further to the right should this park be full.